LnBdd/hyberflow/docs/ManufacturingInstructions.md

   <img src="../images/banner/HPM.png" width=150>
 </p>

-# Manufacturing instructions for replicating the hydraulic printing module
+# Manufacturing Instructions for Replicating the Hydraulic Printing Module

 The hydraulic printing module comprises a reservoir for the actuating fluid, a syringe and the regulation and control components required for each syringe.